 Because white chocolate lacks cacao, this is considered safe for dogs.
-However, that doesn't mean that you should give it to your dog.
-The high fat and milk content of white chocolate can easily make your pup sick or upset their stomachs.
+However, that doesn’t mean that you should give it to your dog.
+The high fat and milk content of white chocolate can easily make your pup sick or upset their stomach.

 If your pup accidentally eats a small amount, just keep an eye on them for the next few hours.
 However, if your furry best friend eats a large amount, you may want to call your vet just to be safe.

 Different amounts of chocolate can be harmful to dogs, depending on the type of chocolate.
 For example, milk chocolate is less harmful than dark chocolate.
 In reality, no amount is ever considered safe.

 For the safest treat for your pup check out all of Barking Buddha’s chews.